osmandapp/docs/content/osmand/map/vector-maps.md

 ---
-title: "Vector maps (styles)"
+title: "Vector maps (Map styles)"
-intro: "OsmAnd provides a huge range of map styles for many activities like cycling, hiking, riding by car or snowmobile, etc. We name it Map style or Map rendering.
-Set parameters for Map rendering you can see more details on the map or hide some details.
-You can create your own map style OsmAnd.
-Choose your style or make it yourself and enjoy your trip."
+intro: "Vector maps are designed to be a default source of map data for OsmAnd, so they need to be downloaded to the device.
+Vector maps support a huge range of map styles for many activities like cycling, hiking, riding by car or snowmobile, etc. Each map style could be tuned to highlight or hide specific objects and switch between day and night mode.
+Map vector data could be augmented by vector data and displayed with default Map style, for example, Contour Lines information.
+You can create your own map style OsmAnd to display required information."
 versions: '*'
 ---